|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 - 5 Articles and Resources

 On Sept.
 1, 2011, Dominion announced plans to close one of two coal-fired units at the Yorktown Power Station by 2015 and convert the second coal-fired unit to natural gas.
+The units are not compatible with federal Mercury and Air Toxics Standards (MATS), which were finalized in 2011.

 In April 2016 the coal plant received a one-year extension from the U.S. Environmental Protection Agency, and is planned for closure in April 2017.